qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

    button and enable the |addRasterLayer| :guilabel:`Raster` tab in the dialog that appears, or use the :menuselection:`Layer --> Add Layer -->` |addRasterLayer|
-   :menuselection:`Add Raster Layer...` menu item.
+   :menuselection:`Add Raster Layer...` menu item
 #.
 Ensure that |radioButtonOn| :guilabel:`File` is selected
 #.
 Navigate to the appropriate file, select it, and click
    :guilabel:`Open`
 #.
-Do this for each of the two raster files.
+Do this for each of the following two raster files,
-   The files you want are :file:`DEM/SRTM.tif` and :file:`rainfall/reprojected/rainfall.tif`.
+   :file:`DEM/SRTM.tif` and :file:`rainfall/reprojected/rainfall.tif`
 #.
 Rename the SRTM raster to ``DEM`` and the rainfall raster to
    ``Rainfall`` (with an initial capital)